Empowering Langley Families: Building Resilience Together

 We applaud the City and Township’s commitment to "Investing in the Basics" in the 2026 Financial Plan.
 However, we believe human resilience is the most basic infrastructure of all.

 If we can build dedicated bus lanes for 2029, we can certainly build "social lanes" for 2026.
-It’s time to unlock our community hubs—from the Douglas Centre to our school gyms—unify our business leaders, and ensure that as Langley’s skyline grows, no one is left behind in the rain.
+It’s time to unlock our community hubs—from the Douglas Centre to our school gyms.
+We must unify our business leaders and ensure that as Langley’s skyline grows, no one is left behind in the rain.

 Join the movement.
 Let’s build the tracks together.